 We all need to make sure we’re prepared in case of extreme weather.
 At Fife Council, we have staff working 24 hours a day, 7 days a week over the winter season who are dedicated to keeping Fife moving, whatever the weather.

-Fife Council has a statutory responsibility [under the Roads (Scotland) Act 1984] to take all steps, as it considers reasonable, to prevent ice and snow from endangering the safe travel of pedestrians and vehicles on public roads.
-'Roads' include carriageways, car parks, footways, cycleways and pedestrian areas.
+Fife council has a statutory responsibility, under the Roads (Scotland) Act 1984, to take such steps as it considers reasonable to prevent snow and ice endangering the safe passage of pedestrians and vehicles over public roads. (*“Roads” include carriageways, car parks, footways, cycleways and pedestrian areas).

 Severe weather FAQs - Roads and grittingPublished by: Fife Council

 During periods of severe weather there may be some disruption on Fife's roads.
 Hopefully the information provided here will answer most questions.

 Q. Does Fife Council provide a list of snow ploughing or gritting routes?

 Yes.
 This information is available on Fife Direct.

 Q. What if emergency vehicles can't get through?

 All our area teams work closely with the Emergency Services already.
 They talk regularly with representatives and any requests for assistance are dealt with as a top priority when we receive them from the emergency service in need.
 We have a system that means we can divert resources urgently to support this if necessary.
 This system has worked successfully in previous years.